-In the monarchical constitution, the government is run by the head of the state who is King or Queen.
+In the monarchical constitution, the government is run by the head of the state who is the King or Queen.
 In this system, the successor of the head of the state is his/her own child.

 In a country that follows the monarchical constitution, the government is headed by a group of people i.e. Cabinet of Ministers.
-In Republican Constitution, the Head of the State is elected by the people of the country for a fixed period of time in the office.
-In most countries, the head of the state is known as President.
+In Republican Constitution, the Head of the State is elected by the people of the country for a fixed period of time in office.
+In most countries, the head of state is known as President.
 The best example of a republican country is the United States of America.

 5. Presidential and Parliamentary Constitution